toolleeo/cli-apps/README.md

 * [netscanner](https://github.com/Chleba/netscanner) - All-in-one network scanning tool.
 * [oha](https://github.com/hatoo/oha) - oha is a tiny program that sends some load to a web application and show real-time TUI.
 * [Optic](https://www.useoptic.com/) - Optic's Open Source tools make OpenAPI and API-first practices easy for any team to adopt.
+* [oryx](https://github.com/pythops/oryx) - TUI for sniffing network traffic using eBPF on Linux
 * [packemon](https://github.com/ddddddO/packemon) - TUI tool and Go library for sending packets of arbitrary input and monitoring packets on any network interfaces (default: eth0).
 * [Prosody](https://prosody.im/) - Prosody is a modern XMPP communication server.
 It aims to be easy to set up and configure, and efficient with system resources.
 * [PSSH](https://code.google.com/archive/p/parallel-ssh/) - Parallelized versions of OpenSSH and related tools, such as pssh, pscp, prsync, pnuke, and pslurp.
 The project includes psshlib which can be used within custom applications.